JohannesDeml/MicroBenchmarksDotNet/README.md

 # Micro Benchmarks for C#

-*Benchmarks for a better understanding of performance costs* [![Releases](https://img.shields.io/github/release/JohannesDeml/MicroBenchmarksDotNet/all.svg)](../../releases)
+*Benchmarks for a better understanding of performance costs*
+[![Releases](https://img.shields.io/github/release/JohannesDeml/MicroBenchmarksDotNet/all.svg)](../../releases)

-## Findings
+## Setup
 To reproduce the results, run `win-benchmark.bat` or `linux-benchmark.sh` as admin/root.
 The benchmarks are run with 2020 gaming PC after bootup of the system - [Hardware Details](https://pcpartpicker.com/b/8MMcCJ)